What is a Medical Surgical Nurse?

 Bachelor of Science in Nursing (BSN): To maintain competitive advantage as well as meet the IOM mandate, most RNs choose to pursue a BSN program to begin their professional practice.
 BSN programs usually take four years to complete.
 BSN programs are offered at brick and mortar campuses and online.
 Much like an ADN program, they are a combination of classroom work, lecture, labor work, clinical experiences, and practicums.

-Master of Science in Nursing: A MSN is not required for professional med-surg nursing practice.
+Master of Science in Nursing (MSN): This is not required for professional med-surg nursing practice.
 However, many nurses choose a bridge program to complete their MSN, as this will remove a lot of professional promotion barriers.
 An MSN also opens the door for teaching opportunities, higher pay, and greater responsibilities.
 Occasionally, some employers will reimburse or offer educational assistance for these academic pursuits.

 Additional Credentials and Certifications for Med-Surg RNs